TreacherousNexus/mastodome/README.md

 ## New in this release (0.3)
 See `CHANGELOG` for a full list of changes.
 The most notable features are:

-* Setup now installs fixed "known good" versions of pip dependencies
+* Simplifies setup and installs "known good" versions of pip dependencies
 * Re-licenses project under MIT terms
 * Removes third party assets that were licensed under AGPL